Ride Right in Maine

 The MSA encourages all snowmobilers to take a snowmobile safety course.
 The Maine Dept. of Inland Fisheries and Wildlife (IF&W) offers certified courses; check out IF&W's listing of scheduled safety courses.

-RIDE TO THE RIGHT - Only makes sense.
-Odds are good that an automobile traveling in the left hand lane of the road will sooner or later run into another car head on.
-Same goes for sleds.
-It is required by law that a snowmobiler operate to the right of center on the trail when approaching or navigating a curve, corner, grade or hill - why not just stay to the right, even on straightaways.
+RIDE TO THE RIGHT - It is required by law that a snowmobiler operate to the right of center on the trail when approaching or navigating a curve, corner, grade or hill - stay to the right, even on straightaways.

 RIDE AT A REASONABLE SPEED: Speed on a Maine snowmobile trail is measured on a standard of reasonable speed for the existing conditions.
 If you cannot control your sled safely at the speed that you are traveling in the current conditions - you're speeding.
 Slow down.
-Snowmobile clubs across the state host radar runs, hill climbs and races all season long.
-If you want to ride hard and fast, do it at one of these events, and take home a trophy to boot!
+Snowmobile clubs across the state host radar runs, hill climbs and races.
+If you want to ride hard and fast, try one of these events, and take home a trophy to boot!

 USE HAND SIGNALS: The consistent use of a simple set of standardized hand signals on the trails keeps movement orderly and predictable.
 These standardized signals inform other sledders of your actions and allow everyone around you to anticipate the need to slow down.
 The MSA has distributed thousands of copies of these hand signals over the past decade and reports from the trails are that signal usage is up significantly.
 Good job, folks.
 This simple skill is one that every snowmobiler can learn and use to increase their safety on the trails.